Cook Group Discord Guide

 What is a cook group Discord?

-A cook group Discord is a private server where members follow alerts, guides, support, release context, member discussion, and ACO announcements in one organized workflow.
+A cook group Discord is a private server where members follow alerts, guides, support, release notes, member discussion, and ACO announcements in one organized place.

 Is a cook group Discord better than a free server?